seregazhuk/seregazhuk.github.io_old/_posts/2017-09-25-reactphp-event-loop-ticks.md

 {% endhighlight %}

 We are going to schedule two callbacks: with `futureTick()` and with `addTimeout()`and also we will perform some I/O operation.
-Before running this script try to guess the expected output.
+Before running this script try to guess the expected output...

 Then run the script and see what happens:

 <div class="row">
     <p class="col-sm-9 pull-left">